solaris69/JenkinsCUDL/README.md

-This project is to generate rpm for Pentaho binary to deploy via Puppet.
+Adapt project to check API for json to compare with the expected json by RestGression.